-Through its subsidiary, NSPML, ENL has invested \$1.8 billion of equity, debt and working capital, including \$209 million of AFUDC, in development of the Maritime Link Project.
-This investment consists of \$554 million in equity, comprised of \$452 million in equity contributed and \$102 million of accumulated retained earnings, with the remaining being funded with working capital and debt.
+Through its subsidiary, NSPML, ENL has invested \$1.9 billion of equity, debt and working capital, including \$209 million of AFUDC, in development of the Maritime Link.
+This investment consists of \$546 million in equity, comprised of \$443 million in equity contribution and \$103 million of accumulated retained earnings, with the remaining being funded with working capital and debt.
 The project debt has been guaranteed by the Government of Canada.

-The Maritime Link entered service on January 15, 2018 and provides for the transmission of energy and improved reliability and ancillary benefits, supporting the efficiency and reliability of both provinces.
-The Maritime Link will transmit at greater capacity when the Lower Churchill project is complete, which is anticipated in the second half of 2020.
+The Maritime Link assets entered service on January 15, 2018 and provides for the transmission of energy and improved reliability and ancillary benefits, supporting the efficiency and reliability of both Provinces of Nova Scotia and Newfoundland and Labrador.
+The Maritime Link will transmit at greater capacity when the Lower Churchill project is complete, which is anticipated to take place in 2021.